learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 remainder of the page.
 The height of our `<header>` is now 10% of the parent container, which, in this case, is the height of our window.

-It probably makes more sense to set a specific height, as `<header>` will most often contain navigation and a website logo that we want to keep at a consistent height.
-Similarly, footers usually contain a small amount static links and information, so let's go ahead and switch the height property in the `header` and `footer` CSS blocks to `80px`.
+It likely makes more sense to set a specific height to `<header`>, as it will most often contain navigation and a website logo that we want to keep at a consistent height.
+Similarly, footers usually contain static links and information, so we will set the height property in the `header` and `footer` CSS blocks to `80px`.

-Refresh the page and you'll see the effect: Our turquoise `<main>` section takes up the majority of the page, and if you shrink the height of your browser window, the height of `<main>` will change significantly.
+Refresh the page and you'll see the effect: The `<main>` section will display as turqoise and tke up the majority of the page.
+If you shrink the height of your browser window, the height of `<main>` will change significantly.
 Our `<header>` and `<footer>` sections will still adjust in height a little, but we'll take a look at preventing that later on.
 Previously, to create this sort of layout, we would